 - Understanding the morphology of clouds and the precipitation characteristics from a cloud microphysical and thermodynamical point of view

-- Sketching where the cloud microphysical processes may occur
+- Sketching and analyzing where the cloud microphysical processes may occur

 - Identification of clouds and precipitation types